JuliaPluto/HypertextLiteral.jl/README.md

     #-> <button checked=''>

 Within attributes, independent of quoting style, other datatypes are treated as an error.
-This includes hypertext objects and also lists.
+This includes `Vector` as well as `HTL` objects.

     htl"<tag att='$([1,2,3])'"
     #=>